 Material of Frames Costs

 You need to consider the material cost of your windows frames.

 The most affordable option is uPVC - which ranges from £250 to £900 to install a typical casement window.

 Aluminium frames are slightly more expensive, at a cost of around £500 to £1000.
 Another popular choice are wooden window frames, which normally cost between £850 and £1500.

 Tinted Double Glazing Costs

-If you live near a busy road, you may want to opt for noise proof glass, which will enable your home to become a more private and quiet space.
-Noise-proof glass windows are normally priced at £800 to £1900 for supply and installation.
+You may want to opt for noise proof glass.
+This will enable your home to become a more private and quiet space.
+You should expect noise-proof glass to cost around £800 to £1900 for supply and installation.

 What Are The Supply Costs of Double Glazing?